larnsce/wash-canada/README.md

 As the expectations of researchers increase, publishing reproducible scientific articles becomes essential.
 However, choosing tools for these tasks can be difficult.

-This course aims to guide researchers through these challenges by introducing a workflow that utilizes Git, GitHub, and the Quarto scientific and technical publishing system for collaborative scientific writing.
+This 1-hour module aims to guide researchers through these challenges by introducing a workflow that utilizes Git, GitHub, and the Quarto scientific and technical publishing system for collaborative scientific writing.